ScienceParkStudyGroup/rna-seq-lesson/index.md

 - Perform a QC of your experiment through Principal Component Analysis (PCA) and sample clustering.
 - Execute a differential gene expression analysis using R and the `DESeq2` package.
 - Be able to create key plots: volcano plot, heatmap and clustering of differentially expressed genes.
+- Provide a biological interpretation to differentially expressed genes through ORA/GSEA analyses and data integration.

 > ## Before you start
 >